zulip/zulip/docs/testing/manual-testing.md

 messages after each narrow):

 - Go to All messages view.
-- Go to Private messages view.
+- Go to Direct messages view.
-- Go to Private messages w/Hamlet.
+- Go to Direct messages w/Hamlet.
-- Go to Private messages w/Hamlet and Othello.
+- Go to Direct messages w/Hamlet and Othello.
 - Go to Verona view.
 - Go to Verona/bar view.
 - Go to Verona/foo view.